3slicesofpi/concept-1b/A1-A Search for Allies.md

 - There is a large number of refugees fleeing warzones in Singapore.
 Big social impact.
 Minor protests for now.
 - There is a rising fear that can be felt in the tense atmosphere.

+## Outline:
+TODO

+ideas: liaison is mighty sus but has to sign the deal as they are desperate.